 ***Due to Public Health restrictions and requirements, there will be changes to Mono Nordic Ski Club operations this season.
-Details will be posted as soon as they are available.***
+Details will be posted as they become available.***

 1. Do you accept debit and credit cards?

-When the Pavilion is open, Mono Nordic Ski Club accepts debit cards as well as all major credit cards (Visa, MasterCard, Amex, Discover), Apple Pay, and Google Pay.
+When the Pavilion or Storage/Operations building is open, Mono Nordic Ski Club accepts debit cards as well as all major credit cards (Visa, MasterCard, Amex, Discover), Apple Pay, and Google Pay.
 Debit is our preferred method of payment as it carries the lowest processing fees.

-When the Pavilion is closed, day passes can be purchased with cash only.
+When the Pavilion and Storage/Operations Building are closed, day passes can be purchased online by credit card or in-person with exact cash only.

 2. What can I do now to get me ready for skiing when the snow arrives?